 In highly dense neighborhoods where building out is no longer possible and land is too valuable to leave, the only option is to build further below grade.
-As a result, luxurious basements are becoming more common practice in such areas, including in Camden, North London.
+As a result, luxurious basements are becoming more common in such areas, including in Camden, London.
 One Camden homeowner in particular planned to continue this trend.
 Living on Elsworthy Road, the homeowner wanted to expand their house to include a new two-level basement structure.

 However, this was no ordinary basement structure.
 It would have all the bells and whistles, including a swimming pool, cinema, and bedroom in the upper level.